-When attacking the rental market, many landlords and property managers are only looking to do business with people who make at least 40x the monthly rent.
-This number can be reached by you individually, or with the combined salaries of you and your roommates.
+When exploring the rental market, many landlords and property managers are only looking to do business with people who make at least 40x their monthly rent — if you’re a millennial or a recent grad, this is usually not the case.

-First, determine what you’re willing to pay.
-Second, figure out what you actually can pay after taking into account emergency situations, utilities, and living expenses.
-And, lastly, if all else fails, get one of your parents or a rich aunt to sign on as a guarantor.
+The first step to make a good decision is to determine what you’re willing to pay.
+Second, figure out what you can actually pay after taking into account emergency situations, utilities and living expenses.
+If all else fails, consider getting one of your parents to sign on as a guarantor.

 2. Who do you want to move in with and where?

-Living with crappy roommates suck.
-The energy you expense dealing with awkward situations, spilled juice on the carpet, hair strands all over the sink, and dirty q-tips on the floor, isn’t ideal.
-Take some time to determine who you want to live with.
+The energy you spend dealing with awkward situations, spilled juice on the carpet and constant dishes on the sink isn’t ideal.
+When considering moving to a new apartment, take some time to determine who you want to live with.

 3. How long do you plan on living there?

-Are you planning to plant your roots in this new burgeoning city or in this secluded suburban town you’ve found yourself in?
+Are you planning to start a new chapter and stay for a while?
 Do you have a partner and look to grow your relationship to the next level?
-Are you looking to hit the fast track to success in your new job or entrepreneurial endeavor?
+Are you looking to hit the fast track to success in your new job?

 These are all important factors in determining how long you want to stay in one location.
-If you know the stay is short and you can live with the basic essentials, this will play a heavy role in what you’re willing to put up with from your neighbors, your landlord, and the condition of the apartment you find yourself in.
+If you know the stay is short and you can live with the basic essentials — allow this to play a heavy role in what you’re willing to put up with neighbors, landlords and the condition of the apartment.

-Whatever you determine your mental clock to be, make sure your living situation matches accordingly.
-Take the time to really figure out what furniture you absolutely need, what cable/internet package is really necessary, and how long you can put up with your recluse neighbors.
+Take the time to really figure out what furniture you really need, what cable/internet package is really necessary, and how long you can put up with your next-door neighbors.

-4. What do others have to say about your home provider?
+4. What do past tenants have to say about your home?

-This question is the most important one you should be asking when you’ve determined what exactly you’re looking for in a new place.
-Remember, you always have leverage.
-Information rules all.
 When you get the opportunity to see a place or look for one, always start first by finding out what the current and recent tenants have to say about their living situation.
-Most times, they’ll keep it 100 with you.
-That’s what you want.